anuragmakineni/lighting_firmware/README.md

 4. Run the following to build and upload the code. ```make upload```

 ##Configuration
 To configure the system for your particular LED setup, edit ```led_config.h```.
-This file contains the i2c address and enable pin associated with each LED.
+This file contains the i2c address, enable pin, and DAC reference voltage associated with each LED.